apathetic-tools/snippets/docs/astro-starlight/topics-astro-docs-theme/README.md

  /**
   * Step 3.
 Adapt for use with Starlight styles and starlight-sidebar-topics markup *
-  * - Starlight handles bottom margin differently, so we remove it here
+  * - Starlight handles bottom margin differently, so we remove astro/docs'
-  * - The icon is wrapped in a `<div>` in starlight-sidebar-topics (vs inline in Astro Docs)
+  * - The icon is wrapped in a `<div>` in starlight-sidebar-topics (vs inline in astro/docs)
   *	  By default, that `<div>` is `display: block; align-items: normal;` and adds extra height.
-  *   We force it to inherit flex styles from the parent `<a>` to match Astro Docs.
+  *   We force it to inherit flex styles from the parent `<a>` to match astro/docs.
   */
 ul.starlight-sidebar-topics.starlight-sidebar-topics.starlight-sidebar-topics {
 	margin-bottom: 0;